 Richard ‘Sean' Manning

-'We View Winemaking as an Art'
+'We View Wine as Art'

 Chip Manning took on the responsibility of working the land at FRW, and could usually be found coaxing the best from the six different varieties of vinifera grapes that eventually become the winery’s showpieces.